Have You Heard About These Lesser-Known Wine Varietals?

 Blends: often bottled as single varietal wines, but also blended with Grenache and Shiraz.

-Rich and umami-based, gamey flavours often pair well with Mourvèdre to soak up the pronounced tannins.
-Try our Pulled Pork with Sticky Plum Sauce with a glass of Mourvèdre.
+Rich, umami/gamey flavours often pair well with Mourvèdre to soak up the pronounced tannins.
+Try this Pulled Pork with Sticky Plum Sauce with a glass of Mourvèdre.

 The taste/smell of Riesling is often compared to petrol, this is due to an aromatic compound (TDN) present in most wines.